Reformatting Source Code

 Skipping a region when reformatting source code

-To enable formatter markers, make sure to select the checkbox Enable formatter markers in comments in the Code Style page of the Settings/Preferences dialog, and type the markers in the Formatter off/on fields.
+To enable formatter markers, make sure to select the checkbox Enable formatter markers in comments in the Markers page of the Settings/Preferences dialog, and type the markers in the Formatter off/on fields.

 To skip a certain region on reformatting, follow these steps:

-Alternatively, create a live template to surround a block of code with formatter off/on markers, see Creating and Editing Live Templates.
+Alternatively, create a live template to surround a block of code with formatter off/on markers, see Using live templates.